department-of-veterans-affairs/va.gov-team/teams/vsa/teams/public-websites/outreach-and-events/research/research-plan.md

 ### Primary criteria (must-haves)
 - All are Veterans
 - At least 3 people 55 or older
-- At least 2 people with a cognitive disability (e.g., TBI)
+- At least 4 people with a cognitive disability (e.g., TBI)
-- At least 2 people who use a screen reader *(IF we are able to test on Staging)*
 - All have a computer, tablet, or smartphone and are willing to be complete their interview on one of those devices
   - At least 4 people plan to use their smartphone for the interview
   - During the session, all are willing to share a new web browser window on their device